-Nanomaterials are chemical substances or materials that are manufactured and used on a very small scale.
-Their structures range from approximately 1 to 100 nm in at least one dimension.
+Nanomaterials are chemical substances or materials with particle sizes between 1 to 100 nanometres in at least one dimension.

-Nanomaterials have unique and more pronounced characteristics compared to the same material without nanoscale features.
-Therefore, the physico-chemical properties of nanomaterials may differ from those of the bulk substance or particles of a larger size.
+Due to an increased specific surface area by volume, nanomaterials may have different characteristics compared to the same material without nanoscale features.
+As a result, the physicochemical properties of nanomaterials may differ from those of bulk substances or particles of a larger size.

-- 50 % or more of the particles have a size of 1-100 nm in at least one dimension
+- 50 % or more of the particles have a size of 1-100 nanometres in at least one dimension

 - Particles are in an unbound state or as an aggregate or agglomerate

 Guidance and manuals

 - How to report nanomaterial parameters in IUCLID 6 (Annex 8) [PDF] [EN]